 Hawaiian Cultural Festival

-Transport your family to a day filled with aloha spirit at the Ho’olaule’a (Hawaiian Cultural Festival).
+Transport your family to the islands and fill your souls with aloha spirit at the Ho’olaule’a (Hawaiian Cultural Festival).
 Enjoy a full day of entertainment with beautiful costumed performers on 2 stages.
-Try some delicious Hawaiian food and enjoy shopping at the many boutique vendors.
-At the cultural village, anyone can make a lei or do some Ipu (gourd) painting and learn more about Hawaiian traditions and customs.
+Taste delicious Hawaiian food and enjoy shopping at the many boutique vendors.
+At the cultural village, make a lei, pound some poi and learn more about Hawaiian traditions and customs.

 Cost: Free; small fee for some craft-making